0

 Why is this important to cross Syndromes?

-The importance of the distinction of creating the two groups is how they function both together (synergistically) and independently.
+The importance of the distinction of creating the two groups is how they function together (synergistically) and independently.
 For example, Janda found that the “tonic flexors” were prone to tightness (shortness).
 At the same time, the “phasic extensors” were prone to weakness (inhibition).
+His studies and observations identified the central nervous system (CNS) as a critical element in understanding and addressing musculoskeletal patterns through the nervous system’s role in influencing muscle activity.
+As with all things, there are no hard and fast rules that govern change.
+Nevertheless, Janda’s theory is an essential addition to understanding balance and imbalance.
+This is because variables can affect how muscles respond to stimuli and localized changes beyond a straightforward pattern recognition analysis.

 Janda's Cross Syndromes